tdegeus/GooseEYE/docs/theory_S2.rst

   \mathcal{I} ( \vec{x}_i + \Delta \vec{x} )
   \equiv \mathcal{I} ( \vec{x} ) \star \mathcal{I} ( \vec{x} )

+where the :math:`\star` represent the convolution, in this case of :math:`\mathcal{I}` with itself.
 Along the same arguments as for the :ref:`theory_S2`, limit values can be obtained.
 In this case:

 .. math::